 The United States and Saudi Arabia are working collectively toward the common goal of a stable, secure, and prosperous Middle East.
-Saudi Arabia is a vital U.S. partner on a wide range of regional security issues, and a founding member of the Global Coalition to Defeat ISIS.
+Saudi Arabia is a vital U.S. partner on a wide range of regional security issues, and a founding member of the to Defeat ISIS.
 Saudi Arabia hosted the inaugural conference in Jeddah in September 2014, enacted and continues to enforce tough criminal penalties for those facilitating terrorism or traveling to fight in foreign conflicts, and issued multiple statements against ISIS/Da’esh as “Enemy Number 1 of Islam.”
 Saudi Arabia also leads Coalition efforts to disrupt ISIS financial and facilitation networks and build Coalition members’ capacity to identify and target such networks by increasing information sharing and developing structural measures to counter illicit financial flows.
 The United States works with Saudi Arabia and other members of the Gulf Cooperation Council to increase cooperation on border security, maritime security, arms transfers, cybersecurity, and counterterrorism.

 Supported by U.S. security cooperation efforts, the Kingdom foiled numerous terrorist attempts against Saudi and foreign targets and successfully deterred external attacks.
 The United States remains committed to providing the Saudi armed forces with the equipment, training, and follow-on support necessary to protect Saudi Arabia, and the region, from the destabilizing effects of terrorism, countering Iranian influence, and other threats.
 Toward that end, the United States will continue to collaborate with Saudi Arabia to improve training for special operations and counterterrorism forces, integrate air and missile defense systems, strengthen cyber defenses, and bolster maritime security.